Witko/nvidia-xrun/README.md

 ## Setting the right bus id
 Usually the 1:0:0 bus is correct.
-If this is not your case(you can find out through lspci or bbswitch output mesages) you can create a conf script in /etc/X11/nvidia-xorg.conf.d to set the proper bus id
+If this is not your case(you can find out through lspci or bbswitch output mesages) you can create a conf script for example `nano /etc/X11/nvidia-xorg.conf.d/30-nvidia.conf` to set the proper bus id:

     Section "Device"
         Identifier "nvidia"